-On today’s date in 1928, Vancouver athlete Percy Williams won the gold medal in the 200-metre sprint while running against the fastest field ever assembled.
+On today’s date in 1928, Vancouver athlete Percy Williams won an Olympic gold medal in the 200-metre sprint while running against the fastest field ever assembled.

 Two days later, he also won the 100-metre race.

 William’s athletic career started on shaky ground.
 When he was 15 years old, Williams suffered from rheumatic fever and was advised to avoid strenuous physical activity; however, because his high school required participation in athletic competitions, he started training in sprinting in 1924.